Journalist Workflow Example

 You need to set-up an automatic workflow to distribute video files in several formats to multiple destinations, and without your clients to manually download each selected codec.

-Your clients have three separate destinations, and each has a Desktop App installed.
-As soon as the transcoded formats are ready, the Desktop App on each destination will download only the format that you have created in the workflow for their respective client with the codec they prefer.
+Your clients have three separate destinations, and each has a io App installed.
+As soon as the transcoded formats are ready, the io App on each destination will download only the format that you have created in the workflow for their respective client with the codec they prefer.